Pf2eToolsOrg/Pf2eTools/README.md

 - The [BEM](http://getbem.com/) ("Block Element Modifier") naming strategy should be used where possible.

 #### Data/Text
+- Format JSON to match the default output of JavaScript's `JSON.stringify` (using tabs for indentation), i.e. one line per bracket and one line per value.
+JSON files programmatically generated from other JSON files (i.e. those stored in `data/generated`) should be minified, however.

 - When "tagging" references in data (e.g. `{@creature goblin}`), the following rules apply:
 	- Only tag references which are _intended as references_.
 For example, the Wizard class in `You gain one cantrip of your choice from the wizard spell list` should be tagged, whereas the Wizard class in `Together, a group of seven powerful wizards sought to contain the demon` should not be tagged.
 One is a reference to the mechanical class, one is merely the casual usage of the word "wizard."
 	- In a similar vein, never tag anything within a `quote`-type block.
 Even if the quote directly refers to a specific creature, we can assume the quote is from a universe/perspective in which (for example) statblocks don't exist, and therefore the tag should be omitted to maintain the flavour of the quote.
 	- Within data from a source, avoid referencing content from a source printed after the publication of that source.
 For example, MTF content might reference SCAG deities, but SCAG deities should refrain from referencing MTF content.